frc-862/installers-old/README.md

 If no errors occur, you have installed all the necessary applications/packages to build FRC code

 Notes:
-You will need a gpr key to build code other than the lightning repository You will also need an ssh key to contribute code
+You will need a GPR key to build code other than the lightning repository You will also need an ssh key to contribute code

-# gpr key instructions
+# GPR key instructions

-A gpr key is required to build any code besides the lightning repository.
+A GPR key is required to build any code besides the lightning repository.

 ## GitHub side
 To begin, open settings after clicking on your profile picture.